qt-ami3/bPlus/README.md

-#   bP - a modern, dynamically typed, successor to the B programming language
+#   bP - a reflective, dynamically typed, successor to the B programming language

 ##  Table of contents
 - 1. Q&A